 Haemophilus meningitis was at one time the most common form of bacterial meningitis.
 Fortunately, the Haemophilus influenzae b vaccine has greatly reduced the number of cases in the United States.
 Those most at risk of getting this disease are children in child-care settings and children who do not have access to the vaccine.

 Herpes simplex encephalitis (HSE) is responsible for about 10 percent of all encephalitis cases, with a frequency of about 2 cases per million persons per year.
 More than half of untreated cases are fatal.
 About 30 percent of cases result from the initial infection with the herpes simplex virus; the majority of cases are caused by reactivation of an earlier infection.
+Most people acquire herpes simplex type 1 (the cause of cold sores or fever blisters) in childhood so it is a ubiquitous exposure.

 Four common forms of mosquito-transmitted viral encephalitis are seen in the United States: